buildingblocs/2019/pre-event/index.md

 ## Workshop

-Our pre-event at Fossasia will be composed of serveral **workshops** include Introduction to Python, VueJS, Databases, Machine Learning with Python and Creating Skills with SUSI.AI.
+Our pre-event at Fossasia will be composed of serveral **workshops** include Introduction to Python, VueJS, Databases and Machine Learning with Python.

 <a class="btn" href="{{ site.baseurl }}/pre-event/workshop">Details!</a>